 The data used to compute classification consistency are based on examinees who took the initial form PSAE tests.
-Because different methodologies were used in computing scale scores, two different methods were used to compute the classification consistency indices.
-An IRT procedure described by Lee (2010) was followed to compute classification consistency indices for Mathematics, Reading, and Science, while a procedure described by Livingston and Lewis (1995) was followed for computing the indices for Writing.
+An IRT procedure described by Lee (2010) was followed to compute classification consistency indices for Mathematics, Reading, and Science.

-With the IRT procedure, the distribution of abilities was estimated from the data and the expected conditional distributions of raw scores were computed given item parameter values.
+With this procedure, the distribution of abilities was estimated from the data and the expected conditional distributions of raw scores were computed given item parameter values.
 Accordingly, the probabilities of examinees being classified into each category were computed.
 Assuming a test-retest model with independent errors of measurement, the probabilities of being classified into each pair of categories (4×4) were computed.
 By summing the probabilities in the diagonal elements in the 4×4 tables, classification consistencies were estimated.